 Ben Mercer, Lecturer in European History, School of History

-Guillaume Molle, Lecturer in Pacific Archaeology, School of Archaeology and Anthropology
+Guillaume Molle, Senior Lecturer in Pacific Archaeology and Australian Research Council DECRA Fellow

 Paul Pickering, Professor and Director, Research School of Humanities and the Arts

-Robert Wellington, Senior Lecturer, Centre for Art History & Art Theory, School of Art and Design
+Robert Wellington, Associate Professor, Centre for Art History & Art Theory, School of Art and Design

 Dr Leslie Barnes